What is Regression Testing? Test Cases (Example)

 Step 7) After the execution, the result informs if the test was a Pass or Fail.

-Step 8) If the test fails, it is re-checked using the manual method, and if the issue exists, it is reported to the respective developer.
+Step 8) If the test fails, it is re-checked using the manual testing method, and if the issue exists, it is reported to the respective developer.

 Step 9) This process continues until all the newly added regression features get a Pass status.